insidewhy/oniwabandana/README.md

-" Keys bindings when match window is open. let g:oniwa_tabopen="<c-t>" let g:oniwa_open="<cr>" let g:oniwa_backspace="<c-h>"  " in addition to backspace key let g:oniwa_close="<c-c>"
+" Keys bindings when match window is open. let g:oniwa_tabopen="<c-t>" let g:oniwa_open="<cr>"
+" If the current buffer is unmodified and unnamed then replace it, otherwise " open a new tab let g:oniwa_open_smart="<c-o>" let g:oniwa_backspace="<c-h>"  " in addition to backspace key let g:oniwa_close="<c-c>"